sjclemen/peten/README.md

 The project should now build with Maven.

+Edit pom.xml to indicate the SWT platform (i.e. windows 64-bit) you want to build it with.

 Edit Globals.java so that API_BASE points to your API.

+Run the following to build it:
+``mvn clean compile assembly:single``

 In order to use this with Mayan EDMS, you'll need to patch a bug in your Mayan EDMS installation by using the included mayan.diff.